 Getting Discovered in the Marketplace

 Having great music is necessary but not sufficient.
-Content creators find tracks through Jam.com's Marketplace, which lets them filter by genre, mood, and license type.
+Content creators find tracks through Jam.com's Marketplace, where they can switch between content-type tabs (All, Music, Visual Art) and sort by newest or by price.
+Genre-based browsing lives on the Hot 40 charts.
 To maximize your visibility:

 - Use professional cover art.
 First impressions matter.
 A polished cover art image signals quality and professionalism.